digitalkdogg/moneygoup/doc/api_deepmoney_explanation.md

 5.  **Hot ETF Discovery (Parallel)**: Scans thematic watchlists and dynamic screeners for ETFs under $400.
     *   **Macro Tailwind Scoring (15% Weight)**: Rewards ETFs in themes with strong structural FDI and trade trends.
     *   **Qualifying Threshold**: GPS >= 55.
-6.  **DB-Ready Enrichment**: Results are enriched with Sectors, GPS scores, and macro observability data.
+6.  **DB-Ready Enrichment**: Results are enriched with Sectors, GPS scores, and metadata for persistence.

 ---